Angus-Eastell/FCP-finalproject/README.md

 Import the required libraries, numpy, matplotlib, argparse, math, random.

 Task 1:
+To run task one, use the “-ising_model” flag; this will cause an animation to play representing the Ising model.
+To alter the output of the figure to show different representations you can alter the external and alpha values of the model.
+Hence affecting the way each other's opinions affect their surroundings.
+This can be inputted by giving a value for each by adding “external = x” or “alpha = x” where x is a positive number.

 Task 2:
 Ps：When the first histogram is generated, you need to turn it off so that the second scatter chart will be displayed.